ColinConwell/ShapeCentral/README.md

 # ShapeCentral

 A simple dataset consisting of simple objects in various configurations, for use in demos of machine learning and object recognition.
+Variations include:

+* Position
+* Rotation
+* Texture

 ## Use

-To run this code, specify your settings in shape_central.py and run the following:
+To run this code, download [Blender](https://www.blender.org/), specify your settings in shape_central.py and run the following in the command line:

 ```bash
 blender --background 'shape_central.blend' --python 'shape_render.py'